Cale Yarborough: 1980s

-Yarborough won a career-high and modern-era record 14 poles in 1980, captured six races including sweeping the events at Rockingham, and scoring wins at Bristol, Michigan, Texas and Atlanta.
-Yarborough barely missed out on his fourth championship in five years, losing the championship to Dale Earnhardt by 19 points.
-At the end of the season, Yarborough announced he was leaving the Junior Johnson team and would run a part-time schedule for the rest of his career.
-He was replaced by Darrell Waltrip.
+Yarborough won a career-high and modern-era record fourteen poles in 1980, captured six races including sweeping the events at Rockingham, and scoring wins at Bristol, Michigan, Texas and Atlanta.
+Yarborough barely missed out on his fourth championship in five years, losing the championship to Dale Earnhardt by nineteen points.
+At the end of the season, Yarborough announced he was leaving the Junior Johnson team to spend more time with his family and would run a part-time schedule for the rest of his career.
+At the suggestion of Yarborough, he was replaced by Darrell Waltrip.
 Yarborough won 55 races while driving for Johnson from 1973 to 1980, compiling an amazing winning percentage of 26.57 percent.

-Yarborough competed in 18 races in the 1981 season in the No. 27 Valvoline-sponsored Buick for M.C.
-Anderson, winning his fourth Firecracker 400 and his fifth Coca-Cola 500 at Atlanta, finishing in the Top 10 a total of 10 times.
-Yarborough competed in 16 races in 1982, winning three, including his hometown Southern 500 for the fifth and final time.
-He also ran the 1981 24 Hours of Le Mans finishing 13 laps before a crash ended the team's efforts.
+Yarborough competed in eighteen races in the 1981 season in the No. 27 Valvoline-sponsored Buick for M.C.
+Anderson, winning his fourth Firecracker 400 and his fifth Coca-Cola 500 at Atlanta, finishing in the top-ten a total of ten times.
+Yarborough competed in sixteen races in 1982, winning three, including his hometown Southern 500 for the fifth and final time.
+He also ran the 1981 24 Hours of Le Mans finishing thirteen laps before a crash ended the team's efforts.

-In 1983, Anderson closed his operation, and Yarborough moved to the No. 28 Hardee's-sponsored Chevrolet owned by Ranier-Lundy, competing in 16 events.
+In 1983, Anderson closed his operation, and Yarborough moved to the No. 28 Hardee's-sponsored Chevrolet owned by Ranier-Lundy, competing in sixteen events.
 He won four races, including his third Daytona 500, his sixth Atlanta Coca-Cola 500, and swept both events at Michigan, along with three poles.
 In 1984, he repeated by winning his fourth Daytona 500, becoming the second driver to score back-to-back wins, the Winston 500 at Talladega, a race that featured 75 lead changes, and the Van Scoy Diamond Mine 500, along with four poles.
 Yarborough also captured the IROC VIII championship.
 In 1985, after his team switched to a Ford, he won his first Talladega 500 and scored his final win in the Miller High Life 500 at Charlotte Motor Speedway.
 He also finished eighth in the final standings of IROC IX.

-In 1986, Yarborough won his final career pole at the Firecracker 400, and had five Top 10 finishes.
+In 1986, Yarborough won his final career pole at the Firecracker 400, and had five top-ten finishes.
 He scored a victory at Talladega during IROC X and finished third in the standings.
 In 1987, he left the Ranier-Lundy team and purchased Jack Beebe's Race Hill Farm team.
-Yarborough took the Hardee's sponsorship and began running the No. 29 Oldsmobile Delta 88 as an owner/driver, posting two Top 5 finishes.
-He ran his final season in 1988 in an Oldsmobile Cutlass Supreme, entering 10 races and posting two ninth-place finishes.
+Yarborough took the Hardee's sponsorship and began running the No. 29 Oldsmobile Delta 88 as an owner/driver, posting two top-five finishes.
+He ran his final season in 1988 in an Oldsmobile Cutlass Supreme, entering ten races and posting two ninth-place finishes.
 He retired at the end of the year.